The MAMA-MIA Challenge: Advancing Generalizability and Fairness in Breast MRI Tumor Segmentation and Treatment Response Prediction: Methodology

 All submissions were evaluated automatically using a standardized Python-based evaluation pipeline executed within a containerized environment on the CodaBench platform \cite{xu2022codabench}.
 Participants were required to submit a single \texttt{.zip} archive containing source code and any required model weights, following a predefined submission template to ensure reproducibility and fair comparison.

 The MAMA-MIA benchmark challenge was organized in multiple phases.
-An initial \textit{Sanity-Check} phase was used to validate submission formatting and code execution.
-This was followed by a validation phase, during which teams were limited to one submission per day, with a maximum of 15 submissions per team, to mitigate overfitting.
+An initial \textit{Sanity-Check} phase using training data was used to validate submission formatting and code execution.
+This was followed by a validation phase in external data, during which teams were limited to one submission per day, with a maximum of 15 submissions per team, to mitigate overfitting.
 The benchmark concluded with a final test phase, in which performance was assessed on a held-out test set and only a single submission per team was permitted.
+To support participants throughout the development process, dedicated communication channels were maintained by the organizers.
 All evaluations were executed locally on a Linux system equipped with an NVIDIA GeForce RTX 3090 GPU with 24~GB of memory.
+To ensure computational feasibility during large-scale evaluation and to encourage clinically practical solutions, submissions were required to complete inference within a maximum execution time of 5 minutes per image.
+Submissions exceeding this limit were automatically terminated and considered invalid.

 The benchmark challenge was initially introduced in conjunction with the MICCAI 2025 conference \cite{gee2025medical}, where it was hosted as part of the 2nd Deep-Breath Workshop \cite{DeepBreath2025}.
 The challenge website, documentation, and resources are publicly available at \url{https://www.ub.edu/mama-mia}, and the benchmark remains active on the CodaBench platform\footnote{\url{https://www.codabench.org/competitions/7425/}}.